meownoid/simplest-face-similarity-bot/README.md

 # Simplest Face Similarity Bot

-Simplest but working telegram bot which tells you what celebrity you are similiar to.
+This is a simple telegram bot which tells you what celebrity you are similar to.